The Importance of Technology Training for Operators - Run a Safe, Productive and Healthy Mine

 There are many steps managers can take to ensure operators have sufficient technology skills:

 3. Implement classroom training.
-Cover the theory in a classroom while operators are not under pressure to operate equipment.
+Cover the theory in a classroom while operators are not under pressure to operate the equipment.
 This helps to build confidence in a low-risk environment.

 4. Introduce in-cab mentoring.
 Follow up initial training with ongoing in-cab mentoring, ensuring that correct screen usage is reinforced.